PeterMakus/SeisMIC/docs/source/modules/get_started.rst

 Tutorial
 --------

-Along with the source code **SeisMIIC** is distributed with a Jupyter notebook that provides you with an easy example on how to use the code in `examples/tutorial.ipynb`.
+Along with the source code **SeisMIC** is distributed with a Jupyter notebook that provides you with an easy example on how to use the code in `examples/tutorial.ipynb`.
 Else, we recommend going throught this documentation.